Intro 837-2022: The Secure Jobs Act

 Will this bill make it impossible to get rid of a bad employee?

-No. An employee who has not completed a 30 day probation can be terminated at any time.
+No. An employee who has not completed a probationary period can be terminated at any time.
 In addition, an employee who has engaged in egregious misconduct can be fired right away.
 Workers who have passed probation but then do not meet the performance standards set in writing by the employer and have been provided the opportunity to improve can be fired for just cause.
 This bill protects workers from being fired for bad reasons, or no reason at all.

 What steps will employers need to take before they can fire a worker?